LKNSI/Chatsight-HAVOC/README.md

 #### ground

 `0` - Generally speaking, there isn't anything wrong with this entry.
 (Safe)
-`1` - Generally speaking, there is problematic langauge or hateful langauge in this entry.
+`1` - Generally speaking, there is problematic language or hateful language in this entry.
 (Not-Safe)

+#### sample

+The sample.
+Lowercased, occasionally may contain limited grammar and punctuation.

 #### target_words

-A comma seperated list of tokens that are in particular use in the sample.
+A comma separated list of tokens that are in particular use in the sample.

 #### objective_type